People often develop lumps in their neck or may have a sensation of fullness or pain in the ears and may have hearing loss.

 To diagnose nasopharyngeal cancer, a doctor first examines the nasopharynx with a special mirror or flexible viewing tube (endoscope).
 If a tumor is found, a doctor does a biopsy of the tumor, in which a sample of tissue is removed and examined under a microscope.
 Computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
 In modern scanners, the x-ray detector usually... read more (CT) of the base of the skull and magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
 MRI does not use x-rays and is usually very safe... read more (MRI) of the head, nasopharynx, and base of the skull are done to evaluate the extent of the cancer.
 A positron emission tomography Positron Emission Tomography (PET) Positron emission tomography (PET) is a type of radionuclide scanning.
 A radionuclide is a radioactive form of an element, which means it is an unstable atom that becomes more stable by releasing... read more (PET) scan also commonly is done to assess the extent of the cancer and the lymph nodes in the neck.

 In nasopharyngeal cancer, the tumor is treated with radiation therapy Radiation Therapy for Cancer Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
-Radiation preferentially... read more and chemotherapy Chemotherapy Chemotherapy involves the use of drugs to destroy cancer cells.
-Although an ideal drug would destroy cancer cells without harming normal cells, most drugs are not that selective.
-Instead, drugs... read more because tumors in the nasopharynx are very difficult to remove using surgery.
+Radiation preferentially... read more and chemotherapy Chemotherapy and Other Systemic Cancer Treatments Systemic treatments are those that have effects throughout the body rather than being applied directly to the cancer.
+Chemotherapy is a form of systemic treatment that uses drugs to kill cancer... read more because tumors in the nasopharynx are very difficult to remove using surgery.
 If the tumor recurs, radiation therapy is done again or, in very specific situations, surgery may be tried.
 This surgery is complex, however, because it typically involves removing part of the base of the skull.
 This surgery is sometimes done through the nose using an endoscope.
 In certain cases, this approach is just as effective as more invasive surgery and causes fewer complications.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.